apintok/pokedex/README.md

   - Add Axios and async/await for new Promise calls; :heavy_check_mark:
   - Structure the findPokemon() function;
   - Constant code improvements;
+  - Create a function to round the pokemon height and weight;
   - ...
 - Problems
   - If the selected _view_ of the Pokemon is **back** on clicking catch the pokemon will be saved with that img;